Alfie Dennen

-Alfie Dennen is a British creative technologist, artist, and founder of several websites dedicated to social activism.
+Alfie Dennen (born March 25, 1976) is a British creative technologist, artist, and founder of several websites dedicated to social activism.
 He is known for projects that combine technology and activism, and in the 2020s has worked on introducing artificial intelligence (AI) tools into UK government workflows.

 Projects

 Dennen co-founded the mobile blogging platform Moblog, formerly MoblogUK, in November 2003.
 Commercial users of the service included Ronan Keating, Bloc Party, Greenpeace, Elbow, Imogen Heap, Max Clifford, Channel 4, Oxfam, Amnesty International and Comic Relief.
 The service gained prominence in 2005 when a widely circulated camera-phone image from the 7 July 2005 London bombings was posted to Moblog; the photograph, taken by Eliot Ward and showing Adam Stacey in a smoke-filled carriage, became one of the most referenced early examples of eyewitness mobile imagery of the attacks.

 Dennen responded to the attacks by creating the website We're Not Afraid.
 The site's message was one of a public uniting against terrorism by refusing to sacrifice freedom in response to fear.
 Within days of the 7 July 2005 bombings, around 3,500 images had been submitted to the site.
 The site was the subject of a BBC documentary, and coverage included Sky News, Channel 5, ABC World News Tonight and The New York Times.

 Dennen's "Stopped Clocks" project attempted to collate images of stopped public clocks and campaign to get them working again.
 The campaign was featured on BBC News, London Tonight and The One Show.

 In 2008, Dennen launched two art projects involving the creation of map-based images using mobile photography and GPS tracking.
 The first, in October 2008, was a treasure hunt around London to find photographs by James Nachtwey.
 Run in conjunction with the think tank Demos and XDRTB.org, the competition raised awareness of extensively drug-resistant tuberculosis (XDR-TB).
 The second project, Britglyph, invited people from across the UK to build a nationwide geoglyph by placing rocks at specific GPS coordinates around the country and uploading photos of themselves doing so.
 The resulting image was based on John Harrison's marine chronometer.

 On 31 August 2012, Dennen re-launched the Big Art Mob project after it moved out from its initial parent and funder Channel 4 in the United Kingdom.
 The revamped site expanded its focus from mapping the United Kingdom's public art to mapping public art worldwide.

 As part of the London 2012 Cultural Olympiad, Dennen co-created Bus-Tops (with Paula Le Dieu), a collaborative public art installation of 30 red-and-black LED screens on the roofs of bus shelters across 20 London boroughs that displayed artworks submitted by the public and invited artists.